 Impact

 The vulnerability resides in the DML component of Oracle MySQL Server.
-A high privileged attacker with network access, using any of the supported database protocols, can form a request that causes the server to hang or terminate in a crash.
-The result is a loss of service for all users of the affected MySQL instance.
-No compromise of data or code execution is disclosed; the impact is purely an availability disruption.
+A high privileged attacker with network access, using any of the supported database protocols, can craft a request that triggers the server to hang or crash.
+The result is a loss of service for all users of the affected MySQL instance, with no disclosure of data manipulation or code execution capabilities.

 Affected Systems

-Oracle MySQL Server from versions 8.0.0 through 8.0.45, 8.4.0 through 8.4.8, and 9.0.0 through 9.6.0 are susceptible.
-The issue is present within the server component that processes data manipulation language statements.
-All installation instances of these releases should be verified.
+Oracle MySQL Server versions 8.0.0 through 8.0.45, 8.4.0 through 8.4.8, and 9.0.0 through 9.6.0 are susceptible.
+The issue exists in the server module that processes data manipulation language statements.
+All installations of these releases should be checked.

 Risk and Exploitability